kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 >Please select your preferred time(s) Friday: https://doodle.com/<link-removed>

+⚠️ Please coordinate with Emeritus Adviser for the release before taking this step.
-Also send a Slack message to those that you didn't select, e.g:
+Send a Slack message to those that you didn't select, e.g:

 > Hey, I'm Jim Angel (Docs Lead for SIG Docs).
 Thanks for your interest in the SIG Docs 1.14 release team!
 >